kabk/go-theses-17-manus-nijhoff/writings/bulk.md

 When I apologize, I do so to explain myself.
 I want to do it once, here, to give some explanation as to why I think I explain things.
 I explain myself to all of the people that I have had good intentions towards.

-Dear person that I had good intentions towards,
+>Dear person that I had good intentions towards,
+>

-I hope we got along well.
+>I hope we got along well.
 Not sure where you are when you read this, or how you’re feeling.
-I’m sending you this because something has been on my mind.
+I’m sending you this because >something has been on my mind.
+>

-Do you ever feel like a plastic bag?
+>Do you ever feel like a plastic bag?
 No, just kidding, that’s Katy Perry speaking.
-Do you ever feel like you ever really finish something?
+>Do you ever feel like you ever really finish something?
 I think I’m predestined to unfinished work.
-Can you give me some tips, or maybe some sources, reference material?
+Can you give me some tips, >or maybe some sources, reference material?
 I could write a book about unfinished business!
 It will never be finished.
 Hmm…
+>

-No, the truth is, I’m stalling.
+>No, the truth is, I’m stalling.
 Just like we all do.
 Life is not a highway, it is not a dance floor, it is a procrastination.
+>

-If we worked together well, good.
+>If we worked together well, good.
 It was good.
 If we didn’t, I apologize.
 I was probably a bit preoccupied.

-Best,

-Manus
+>
+>Best,
+>
+>Manus

 ##ON ULTRA TATANE’S T–SHIRT

 A great example of communicative strategy done well is the shirt by Kevin Bráy and Lou Bouche for their party at the Graphic Design festival in Chaumont.
 They made the decision to print on a black T-shirt all names of the people who set their attendance to ‘attending’ on Facebook.
 The text was set in two columns, on the sides of a letter which was torn apart with a cartoon claw.
 The print was made on the backside of the shirt.
 This had a couple of positive attributions to the shirt.
 First of all, one can wear the shirt without always having to have people think that you are making a statement.
 That statement.
 Secondly, placing the print on the back is a smart stylistic reference to the time of band shirts.
 The third thing is a reason which also makes the shirt a desirable possession.
 Perhaps the placement of print on the backside is a visual clue that this event has passed.
 Wearing the shirt therefore makes it stating that you were there and it was great (why else don the shirt?).
-About the print I can say that it was visually strong, a real kick in the face.
-The placement of the names aligned neatly to the sides, in two supporting columns that seem to hold up strong.
+About the print I can say that it was visually strong.
+A real kick in the face.
+The placement of the names aligned neatly to the sides, two supporting columns that held up strong.
 What can I say?
 I like what they did there.

 ##ON MY WRITING STYLE